Bronx Science Consortium

 Guidelines for Submission of Symposium Abstracts

 For students interested in presenting, please fill in the Adobe Form.
 You will be notified if accepted.
 Participation will be somewhat limited and is on a first come – first served basis.
 So please apply soon.
-Applications are accepted until Sept.
-5 at 5:00 PM.
+Applications are accepted on a rolling basis through September 1 or until capacity is reached.

 - Posters should be no larger than 3' x 4' (portrait) or 4' x 3' (landscape) as it will be placed on an easel.
 Given outdoor conditions, sizes of 3'x 2' or 2' x 3' may be better if possible.